 "Which dates it to sometime in the last hundred years," Abe said.

-Green smirked.
-"Yeah, you're right."
-He swung the machete through the air, making cutting motions.
-Suddenly he dropped it like a hot potato.
+"Oh.
+I guess you're right."
+Green swung the machete through the air, making cutting motions.
+Abruptly he dropped it.

 "What's wrong?" said Abe.